J-Cake/UI.js/README.md

 2. `name`: the name is given to the box as a header. it is displayed as a string in the box's head.

+3. `onShow callback`: fired when the dialog is drawn to the screen.

+4. `onDestroy callback`: called when the box is undrendered.

-3. `confirm callback`: this will be executed when the user clicks the provided `OK` button.
+5. `confirm callback`: this will be executed when the user clicks the provided `OK` button.

-4. `cancel callback`: this will be executed when the user clicks the provided `CANCEL` button.
+6. `cancel callback`: this will be executed when the user clicks the provided `CANCEL` button.

 __Methods__